Finally Get Your Six-Pack Abs with This Nutrition Plan

 - Man, 80 kg, moderately active (e.g. 30 minutes of bodyweight training), approx. 2,500 cal

 A healthy diet is just as important as mixing up your workouts if you want to see definition in your abs.
-Hannes’ success story shows us that you can still get a washboard stomach if you’re over 40.
-Don’t give up — you can get the abs you’ve always dreamed of!
+Don’t give up and be patient — you can get the washboard abs you’ve always dreamed of!